openvinotoolkit/openvino/docs/install_guides/troubleshooting-issues.md

    pip install openvino-dev[tensorflow2] -i https://mirrors.aliyun.com/pypi/simple/
    ```

 * For C++ developers, if you have installed OpenVINO Runtime via APT, YUM, or the installer, and then installed OpenVINO Development Tools via PyPI, you may run into issues.
-To resolve that, install the components in ``requirements.txt`` by using the following command: <!--updated-->
+To resolve that, install the components in ``requirements.txt`` by using the following command:
    ``` sh
    pip install -r <INSTALL_DIR>/tools/requirements.txt
    ```